 2) Medicaid Planning – the majority of persons considering Medicaid are “over-income” or “over-asset” or both, but still cannot afford their cost of care.
 For persons in this situation, Medicaid planning exists.
 By working with a Medicaid planning professional, families can employ a variety of strategies to help them become Medicaid eligible.
 Read more or connect with a Medicaid planner.

 Medicaid in Vermont (Green Mountain Care) pays for state residents to reside in a nursing home if they medically require that level of care and they qualify financially for the program.
 However, the state also has many different programs that help nursing home qualified individuals (and those with lesser care requirements) to live outside of nursing homes.

-Attendant Services – this is a Medicaid entitlement program that provides for a personal care attendant to help participants manage their activities of daily living.
+Attendant Services Program (ASP) – this is a Medicaid entitlement program that provides for a personal care attendant to help participants manage their activities of daily living.
 Select relatives are able to be hired to provide care.

 Adult Day Care – an entitlement program that helps with daytime supervision, meals, medication management, and transportation to / from the day care center.
 This program enables working families to hold jobs while caring for a loved one at home.